egarcia28/PI_in_the_sky_ENGR4/README.md

 * Bolts, nuts, and washers
 * Aviation Tape
 * 9mm Wooden Dowel
+* pico circuit board
 * A safe emotional and mental work enviornment
-* A collection of cymbals and singing bowls in order to assist in the allignment of chakras
+* A collection of cymbals and singing bowls in order to assist in the allignment of chakras (sadly, in our actual project/work environment we were unable to aquire these materials)

 ### Function
 The function of our monocopter will be a single winged design with thrust provided by a single motor and propeller